Information Security & Acceptable Use Policy

 Use device in a separate room with appropriate space to do your work and have remote video calls.

-Share company device (and/or approved personal devices for work) with members of the household/visitors.
+Share company devices (and/or approved personal devices for work) with members of the household/visitors.

-Leave device unattended in public spaces (coffee shops, airports, etc.).
+Leave devices unattended in public spaces (coffee shops, airports, etc.).

 Use unsecure/open and public internet access points.